Childhood Brain Tumor Treatment

 Proton therapy may be used to treat many types of tumors, including those in the brain, skull base and spine.

-Children's Cancer Hospital offers the most up-to-date and advanced chemotherapy options for pediatric brain tumors.
+Children's Cancer Hospital offers the most up-to-date and advanced chemotherapy options for childhood brain tumors.

 Chemotherapy, often in conjunction with radiation and surgery, is frequently a treatment for tumors that are growing quickly.
 It sometimes may be used instead of radiation therapy in children under the age of 3.